RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

     - Optimize model selection and data retrieval strategies.
     - Continuously improve based on user feedback.

-## 🧪Lab 7.1: BYOD from AI Search to your agent
+## 🧪Lab 7.1: Configure the Azure resources

 ### Prerequisites to complete this mission